uhuruos/CloverOS/README.md

 Kill X and relog.
 After you log in and the "Start X?" dialog pops up, instead of y/n, type one of the WM options and hit y when it asks to install.

 ### Sound doesn't work
 Run `alsamixer` and hit F6 to see your audio devices.
-1 is probably the correct one.

-Edit `~/.asoundrc` and add this:
+To make 1 the default device, edit `~/.asoundrc` and add this:

 `defaults.pcm.card 1

 defaults.ctl.card 1`

 ## FAQ